cvqnguyen/formula_1_exploration/README.md

 * Seasons
 * Status

-Due to the nature of Formula 1 and it's, different tracks, 'formula' changes through the years, it is difficult to make a lot of comparisons in regards to lap times, speed, and the races throughout a season, and against other seasons.
+Due to the nature of Formula 1 and it's, different tracks, 'formula' changes through the years, it is difficult to make a lot of comparisons in regards to lap times, speed, the races throughout a season, and against other seasons.

 ## Questions